OUR PHILOSOPHY |

 Why Meet the Naming Person?
 Never get swayed by the final name suggested as the outcome of a specially assembled team effort.
 Be prepared to forget the thoroughbred and settle for a zebra.
 Always, meet the person who has created the name and have an eyeball to eyeball discussion in your boardroom.
 Go over the rationale and reasoning to match the future goals of the project.
 It’s imperative to know who has named your future empire or carved a path to expensive agony.
 Anything else is simply the blind leading the blind.
 Choosing the name will be one of the most critical decisions for the organization

 Naming of a Name Identity: It makes no difference what you are naming, a name is name, an identity in the end and it must work like a marketing weapon on all fronts.
 Don’t get swayed by the fancy term of ‘verbal branding’.
 These days, names are more typed than enunciated.
-A name is not a plastic trophy to stand on an altar.
-It’s a living organism to drive your complex and global marketing future.

 The notion that company naming is different from casual product or service naming will only result in post-launch embarrassment.
 Follow the right procedures, each and every naming situation, and each and every time.
 The higher the profile of the image, the more responsibility is needed to find the right methodology.
 All naming issues are serious issues.